storyblok/storyblok-docs/README.md

 ## Todo

-- Find a better way to parse code examples
-- Optimize client payload
+- Precompile the code example to render function during docgen
 - Documentation for the doc
 - Documentation for how to contribute